finos/FDC3/docs/api/spec.md

 An FDC3 Standard compliant Desktop Agent implementation **MAY**:

 - Make the Desktop Agent API available through modules, imports, or other means.
+- Support multiple routes for registration of apps as Intent handlers to be considered during Intent resolution, including dynamic registration of apps at runtime.
 - Implement the following OPTIONAL [Desktop Agent](ref/DesktopAgent) API functions:
   - [`joinUserChannel`](ref/DesktopAgent#joinuserchannel)
   - [`leaveCurrentChannel`](ref/DesktopAgent#leavecurrentchannel)